-A few months later we travelled to the Nesta ‘Challenges of our Era’ summit in Milan; where speakers provided insights into Surgical Equity, Agricultural & Food production, and Data for Good – with delegates such as ourselves attending workshops on crucial topics such as ‘Feeding the 10 billion’.
-We made valuable contacts at the summit ad also offered the services of QIARK to the future Food Institute’s Global Mission 2018 (see case studies).
+A few months later we travelled to the Nesta ‘Challenges of our Era’ summit in Milan; where speakers provided insights into Surgical Equity, Agricultural & Food Production, and Data for Good – with delegates such as ourselves attending workshops on crucial topics such as ‘Feeding the 10 Billion’.
+We made valuable contacts at the summit and also offered the services of QIARK to the Future Food Institute’s Global Mission 2018 (see case studies).

 QIARK & The Copenhagen Business School

 Denise Barnes: October 7 2018

 The QIARK team recently visited the Collective Intelligence Unit at the Copenhagen Business School in Denmark to introduce them to QIARK.
 We were very happy to meet Assistant Professor Carina Hallin, Daiana Nielsen and Julian Jensen to give them an appraisal of the groundbreaking QIARK system.

 We met Asst.
 Prof. Hallin again at the Nesta, ‘Designing Collective Intelligence – mobilising humans and machines to address social needs’ event and have been invited to work with the Collective Intelligence Unit in the future.